 Skip to content

-Handler for migration hooks.
-This class manages the execution of migration hooks, which can be either SQL files or Python functions.
+Handler for application hooks.
+This class manages the execution of application hooks, which can be either SQL files or Python functions.

 Source code in pum/hook.py